jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 No charge for copies
 (4) For the purposes of subsection (1)﻿(a) to (c), the Commissioner may take an extract from or make a copy of a document without charge.
 Owner’s inspection
-(5) The owner of a document that is provided, accessed, or removed under subsection (1) may inspect and obtain a copy of the document at the premises to which it is removed—
+(5) The owner of a document that is removed under subsection (1) may inspect and obtain a copy of the document at the premises to which it is removed—
   (a) at the time the document is removed to the premises:
   (b) at all reasonable times subsequently.
 Evidence